SeiryuZ/HemeWeb/documents/evaluation/README.md

-## Simulation A - Recorded session
+## Simulation Web Browser - Recorded session

 1. Tell me that you are about to start.
 I will start the screen recording software